-With so many silos being painted in a close area during a period of just 2 years, the six tiny towns of Devenish, Dookie, Goorambat, Katamatite, St James and Tungamah met up in late 2019 and decided to start our own ‘trail’…and here we are!
+With so many silos being painted in a close area during a period of just 2 years, the six tiny towns of Devenish, Dookie, Goorambat, Katamatite, St James and Tungamah met up in late 2019 and decided to start our own ‘North East Art Trail’…and here we are!

-Following in the footsteps of the mighty Australian Silo Art Trail, run from WA, we are focusing on a short trail which can be done in as little as a few hours or spread over a long weekend.
-With so much art to see in these 6 towns, it would be a shame to rush through without seeing all that rural North East Victoria has to offer.
+The North East Art Trail is focusing on a short trail which can be done in as little as a few hours or spread over a long weekend.
 It also gives us the chance to promote our pubs, camping and accommodation in the area, which many people may not be aware of.

-Backed by the three large Shire councils – Benalla, Moira and Shepparton – that the 6 towns sit within, we have been working to support each other through the tough times of COVID-19.
-Fantastic new items such as road signage, toilets and more catering venues have started to appear in late 2020 and more are due in early 2021, with a lot more art in progress already.
+Backed by the three large Shire councils – Benella, Moira and Shepparton – that the 6 towns sit within, we have been working to support each other through the tough times of COVID-19.
+Fantastic new items such as road signage, toilets and more catering venues have started to appear in late 2022 and more are due in early 2023, with a lot more art in progress already.

 Goorambat and Devenish have already signed up artists to paint more large murals.
-St James has started restoring their heritage shopfronts, whilst Tungamah’s artist is waiting to be allowed back from Broome to paint yet more artwork around the town after COVID-19 restrictions ease.
+St James has started restoring their heritage shop fronts, whilst Tungamah’s artist returned from Broome to paint yet more artwork around the town.
 Katamatite have received permission to paint their silo just out of town, and are busy fundraising and applying for grants.
 Dookie are expanding their ever-growing artwork in all directions.

-The Executive Committee for 2000/21 are: President – June Howard (Devenish), Vice-President – Di Feldtmann (Dookie), Treasurer – Kathy Beattie (St James), Secretary – Anne-Marie Greenway (Goorambat).
+The Executive Committee for 2022/23 is: President – June Howard (Devenish), Vice-President – Di Feldtmann (Dookie), Treasurer – Kathy Beattie (St James), Secretary – Roger Tozer (Tungamah).